CaoYuchen/caoyuchen.github.io/_posts/cs/2018-5-11-slamframework.md

 ---

-A fundamental SLAM system with tracking, mapping and pose optimization in Matlab.
+A fundamental SLAM system with tracking, mapping, and pose optimization in Matlab.
 It includes SIFT & Harris feature extraction, 7/8 points, homograph method, and LevenBerg-Marquardt average error for pose optimization.